Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh likes to mess with the missionary man.
+Jayesh is only man who has held all weight class championship belts in UFC at the same time

-Updated on: [26/8/2025]
+Updated on: [27/8/2025]
 <!-- #jokeEnd -->